January 31st

 Meaning of the subhAShita:

-There are many teachers who take the wealth of the student.
-A teacher who captures the thoughts of the student is hard to find in this world.
+There are many teachers who take away wealth from the students.
+(However,) a teacher who captures the mind/thoughts of the students is hard to find in this world.

 Commentary:

 Teachers should focus on making children better people so that they, in turn, make the world a better place.
-Value-based education, which inspires students and gets them excited about learning should be their target.
-How often do we come across such inspiring teachers, those whom we will never forget and be thankful for?
+Value-based education, which inspires students and gets them excited about learning should be the goal.
+How often do we come across such inspiring teachers, whom we will never forget and be thankful for?!
 Sure, we have all had a handful of them!
 But how wonderful would it be if each and every teacher was like that?!

-They are the guiding lights for society and the future generations to come.
-Salutations to the inspirers in our lives!
+A good education can change anyone, whereas a good teacher can change everything!
+Teachers are the guiding lights for society and future generations.
+Salutations to such inspirers in our lives.

 pada vigrahaH: